Analysing Finance & Security

 Picture

-Tom Keatinge is the Director of the Centre for Financial Crime and Security Studies at RUSI, where his research focuses on matters at the intersection of finance and security, including the use of finance as a tool of intelligence and disruption.
-He has a Master’s in Intelligence and International Security from King’s College London, where his research focused on the effectiveness of the global counter-terror finance regime.
+He has a Master’s in Intelligence and International Security from King’s College London.
 Prior to joining RUSI in 2014, he was an investment banker for 20 years at J.P.
 Morgan.

 His research on finance and security considers a number of themes including: